Learn the common signs of mental illness in adults and adolescents.

 If you feel faint or have heart palpitations, consult with your doctor immediately.

-With input from you, your health care provider will assess how long you will need to take the medicine.
-Do not stop taking valbenazine or change your dose without talking to your healthcare provider first.
+Only your health care provider can determine the length of valbenazine treatment that is right for you.
+Do not stop taking valbenazine or change your dose without talking to your health care provider first.

 If you are planning on becoming pregnant, notify your health care provider to best manage your medications.
 People living with TD who wish to become pregnant face important decisions.
 Currently, there are no well-controlled human studies of valbenazine in pregnancy.
 However, increased rates of stillbirths were seen in animal studies.
 It is important to discuss the risk and benefits of treatment with your doctor and caregivers.

 Caution is advised with breast-feeding since it is not known if valbenazine passes into your breast milk.
 However, increased rates of fetal and newborn mortality were seen in animal studies.
 Therefore, the manufacturer recommends against breastfeeding during treatment with valbenazine and for 5 days after the last dose.
 Talk to your doctor about the best way to feed your baby during treatment with valbenazine.

 Valbenazine is usually taken once a day, with or without food.